From "Doing It for Love," an essay by novelist, poet, and memoirist Erica Jong:

 And yes, most writers write with the intention of being published and read -- which usually means putting on our business hats and venturing out into the marketplace.
 This is the part of the art-making process that separates "real" artists from amateurs -- or so, in a hyper-capitalist, transactional culture we are led to believe.
 When I meet someone new and they learn I'm a writer, often the very first thing I am asked is: Have you published anything?
 Followed by: What name do you write under?
 Would I have heard of you?
 And sometimes, baldly: Does it pay?

 No, I say gently, you probably won't have heard of me...unless fairy tales and myth-oriented fantasy happens to be your cup of tea.
+No, I don't make my living entirely from writing; I also work as an editor to get by.
 This generally ends the conversation.
 My querent's suspicions are now confirmed: I am not a "real" writer after all.
 Or else I'm just not a very good one, since I'm neither rich nor famous.
-I could protest that I've published many books and essays, won awards, been translated into ten languages.
+I could protest that I've published many books and essays, won a clutch of awards, been translated into ten languages.
 But I don't say any of this of course.
 A list of achievements isn't what matters.
 It isn't what makes me a writer.

 I am a writer because I love words, and the process of shaping words into stories.
 I am an artist because I love line, color, and the process of pictures growing under my fingers.
 I am a writer, artist, and anthologist because I took the time, over many years, to learn the technical skills these crafts require; and because I work at them seriously and persistently.
 If you do too, then you are qualified to call yourself a "real" artist too.